Estelle Kokales McGrath

 Dismissal of Employee's Claims of Employee Status, August 2018

 Claimant filed a claim petition alleging he was an employee of a newspaper.
 The case was bifurcated to determine whether the claimant was an employee versus an independent contractor.
 The Judge dismissed the claim petition finding that claimant was an independent contractor.
-Claimant appealed to the Workers' Compensation Appeal Board that affirmed the Judge's findings.
+The Judge’s decision was upheld by the Workers’ Compensation Appeal Board and the Commonwealth Court.

 Voluntary Dismissal of Real Estate Agent from Lawsuit, November 16, 2017